Tip Pool vs Tip Out (When to Switch and When Not To)

 No tip credit allowed (full minimum wage required for tipped workers): California, Nevada, Oregon, Washington, Minnesota, Alaska, Montana.

-In these states, BOH inclusion in the tip pool is legal under federal FLSA because no tip credit is being taken.
-But state-specific tip rules can add additional restrictions.
-California in particular has nuanced rules around mandatory service charges and tip pooling.
+In these states, putting BOH in the tip pool is fine under federal FLSA because nobody’s taking a tip credit.
+But the state can pile on its own restrictions.
+California especially has its own headaches around mandatory service charges and tip pooling, so don’t assume federal clears you.

-Tip credit allowed: Most other states use the federal $2.13 base + tip credit structure.
-In these states, BOH inclusion requires the operator to forgo the tip credit and pay full minimum wage.
+Tip credit allowed: Most other states run the federal $2.13 base plus tip credit structure.
+There, getting BOH in the pool means the operator gives up the tip credit and pays full minimum wage.

 When tip pool wins #